 Stereo RCA (Speaker-Level Outputs)

 This connection type is useful if your subwoofer doesn’t have LFE input or the receiver doesn’t have LFE output.
 Stereo RCA connectors are required for subwoofers.
-If that is the case and your receiver also uses stereo RCA connectors, then you will need to connect an RCA cable between both devices.
+If so, you’ll need an RCA cable to connect your receiver, which uses stereo RCA connectors.

 RCA cables usually have left and right ports.
 You must match these on the receiver and subwoofer.
 For this purpose, you can also use subwoofer-Y connectors.